 Restricted in name only.

-Why are these two children sitting atop the Washington Monument?
+Why are these two children playing atop the Washington Monument?

 I’m surprised no one has called the police on me.